Referential content

 RESOLUTE

-Randomised Phase II Trial to Evaluate the Strategy of Integrating Local Ablative Therapy with First-Line Systemic Treatment for Unresectable Oligometastatic Colorectal Cancer
+Randomised Phase II Trial to Evaluate the Strategy of Integrating Local Ablative Therapy with First-Line Systemic Treatment for Unresectable Oligometastatic Colorectal Cancer.

-Funding – Walter and Eliza Hall Institute
+Funding AI: Walter and Eliza Hall Institute

 - Cancer Council Victoria Grant: $299,548 (2021)